There are hundreds of TVs to choose from so to make your life easier we've put together a list of all the best TVs you can buy right now.

-The cheapest television in our round-up is the £300 Linsar X24-DVD, which is a rare case where a TV with a built-in DVD player is pretty good.
-We've also included a couple of the best 32-inch TVs and five our top TVs cost less than £500.
+The cheapest television in our round-up is the £300 Linsar X24-DVD, which is a rare case where a TV with a built in DVD player is good.
+There are also some of the best 32-inch TVs and a few big TVs that cost less than £500.

 Before you buy a new TV, it's worth spending a little time getting to know some of the jargon you'll encounter in stores.
 Here's a quick guide to get you started.

 There are few easily available sources of 4K content at the moment, so if you buy a 4K now you'll have to wait for more to become available.
 Read our What is 4K TV and Ultra HD? guide for more information.
 If you're interested in 4K content, read our review of Netflix's 4K content.

 If you're unsure whether you want one or not then it's worth looking at one in a shop, and we recommend you read our guide to Curved TV: The Pros and Cons for more in-depth advice.